neuralpain/oneclickwinrar/README.md

 ### [licenserar.cmd][license]

-C'mon, you've been using WinRAR unlicensed for years.
-Get a license and be done with that infinite 40-day trial. (`licenserar` can also install a WinRAR license that you [purchased from RARLAB®][purchase].)
+Get a license to end that infinite 40-day trial period, or install a WinRAR license that you [purchased from RARLAB®][purchase].

-Run the following command using an elevated PowerShell terminal.
-Overwriting is disabled by default.
+For one-time use, run the following command in a PowerShell terminal (overwriting is disabled).
 For more functionality, download and customize the script.

 ```
 irm "https://shorter.gg/HbZotB" | iex